john-markowsky/retino-guard.ai/README.md

 ![aux_img](https://user-images.githubusercontent.com/123923257/234385052-b9b4bb72-a0db-49d2-94b7-8f51c7dcbdfc.png)

 ## Project Aims
 The goal of this project is to develop a system which helps diagnose and predict the risk of diabetic retinopathy, allowing for earlier intervention and treatment to combat blindness.
-Our Retino Guard AI system will be trained on the APTOS 2019 Blindness Detection Data Set to classify the images and determine the severity of retinopathy.
+Our RetinoGuard.ai system will be trained on the APTOS 2019 Blindness Detection Data Set to classify the images and determine the severity of retinopathy.
 We aim to produce a device which accurately assists healthcare professionals detect and prevent diabetic retinopathy via early diagnosis.

 ## Methods